Diophantine problems in solvable groups: Introduction

-The Diophantine problem (also called Hilbert's tenth problem) in a structure $R$, denoted $\mc{D}(R)$, asks whether there exists an algorithm that, given a \emph{system} of equations $S$ with coefficients in $R$, determines if $S$ has a solution in $R$ or not.
-The original version of this problem was posed by Hilbert for $R$ the ring of integers $\mbb Z$.
-This was solved in the negative in 1970 by Matyasevich \cite{mat} building on the work of Davis, Putnam, and Robinson \cite{DPR}.
-Subsequently the same problem has been studied in a wide variety of rings, for instance in $\mbb Q$ and in rings of algebraic integers $O$, where it remains open.
-The conjecture that $\mbb Z$ is Diophantine in any such $O$ \cite{Phe_Zah, Denef_conjecture} (and thus that $\mc{D}(O)$ is undecidable) has been verified in some partial cases \cite{Sha_Shla, Shla_book}, and it has been shown to be true assuming the Safarevich-Tate conjecture \cite{Mazur2010}.
-We refer to \cite{Poonen, Phe_Zah, Shla_book} for further information on the Diophantine problem in different rings and fields of number-theoretic flavour.
-In \cite{GMO_rings} we studied the same problem in more general rings and algebras (possibly non-associative, non-commutative, and non-unitary), obtaining analogous results to the ones in this paper.
+The Diophantine problem (also called Hilbert's tenth problem or generalized Hilbert's tenth problem) in a structure $R$, denoted $\mc{D}(R)$, asks whether there exists an algorithm that, given a finite \emph{system} of equations $S$ with coefficients in $R$, determines if $S$ has a solution in $R$ or not.
+The original version of this problem was posed by Hilbert for the ring of integers $\mbb Z$.
+This was solved in the negative in 1970 by Matiyasevich \cite{mat} building on the work of Davis, Putnam, and Robinson \cite{DPR}.
+Subsequently the same problem has been studied in a wide variety of rings, most notably in $\mbb Q$ and in rings of algebraic integers $O$ (integral closures of $\mbb Z$ in finite field extensions of $\mbb Q$), where it remains widely open.
+A long-standing conjecture (see, for example, \cite{Denef_conjecture, Phe_Zah}) states that $\mbb Z$ is Diophantine in any such $O$ (and thus $\mc{D}(O)$ is undecidable).
+This conjecture has been verified in some particular cases \cite{Sha_Shla, Shla_book, new}, and it has been shown to be true assuming the Safarevich-Tate conjecture \cite{Mazur2010}.
+We refer to \cite{Poonen, Phe_Zah, Shla_book} for further information on the Diophantine problem in different rings and fields of number-theoretic flavor.
+On the other hand, Kharlampovich and the second author showed in \cite{KM_free_algebras} that the Diophantine problem is undecidable for in free associative algebras for any field of coefficients, and in the group algebras (over any field of coefficients) of a wide variety of torsion-free groups, including toral relatively hyperbolic groups, right angled Artin groups, commutative transitive groups, and the fundamental groups of various graph groups.
+Moreover, they proved in \cite{KMLie} undecidability of the Diophantine problem in free Lie algebras of rank at least three with coefficients in an arbitrary integral domain.
+In \cite{GMO_rings} we studied the Diophantine problem in more general rings and algebras (possibly non-associative, non-commutative, and non-unitary), obtaining analogous results to the ones in this paper.
 Indeed, the present paper may be read as a continuation of \cite{GMO_rings}.

+Research on systems of equations and their decidability in groups has a very long history, it goes back to 1912 to the pioneering works of Dehn on the word and conjugacy problems in finitely presented groups.
+Within the class of solvable groups, it is known that the word and conjugacy are decidable for many such groups, including finitely generated nilpotent, polycyclic, metabelian, and free solvable groups.
+On the other hand, there is also a famous example, due to Kharlampovich, of a finitely presented solvable group with undecidable word problem \cite{KHAR}.